hariss63/CTCI/README.md

 **[2.2 Return Kth to Last:](https://github.com/munyari/CTCI/blob/master/Data_Structures/Linked_List/KthToLast.java)** Implement an algorithm to find the kth to last element of a singly linked list.

 **[2.3 Delete Middle Node:](https://github.com/munyari/CTCI/blob/master/Data_Structures/Linked_List/DeleteMiddleNode.java)** Implement an algorithm to delete a node in the middle of a singly linked list, given only access to that node.

+**[2.4 Partition:](https://github.com/munyari/CTCI/blob/master/Data_Structures/Linked_List/Partition.java)** Write code to partition a linked list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.
+If x is contained within the list, the values of x only need to be after the elements less than x.